Aquay! Hello!

 From The Shinnecock Nation

 Shane Weeks is a member of the Shinnecock Nation of Southampton, New York.
 Shane's traditional name is "Bizhiki Nibauit", which means Standing Buffalo.
 He is also from the Buffalo Clan.
 Shane is dedicated to his community and represents his people in a number of capacities.
-As a traditional singer and dancer, cultural consultant, artist and a member of several boards and committees, Shane's mission is to bridge the gap between his community of Shinnecock, the local community, and communities abroad.
+He is also owner of Ohke Creations and Co-Founder and Director of Research and Edcutation of the Metoac Indigenous Collective.
+As an author, traditional singer and dancer, cultural consultant, artist and a member of several boards and committees.
+In 2023 Shane was awarded the Presidential Lifetime Volunteer Award by HRM Queen Angique Monet of the Eti-Oni Lands of Nigeria and founder of the New Generation In Action organization.
+Shane's mission is to bridge the gap between his community of Shinnecock, the local community, and communities abroad.

 As a multi-disciplinary artist, Shane has been able to express his culture and knowledge to communities world-wide.
 He has worked with materials such as leather, wood, stone, bone and other natural materials.
 He is a master wampum maker, creating beads and other objects from the quahog clam shells.
 Shane also works in the mediums of social practice, traditional dance, tradtional music, film, and photography.